jenmunoz/Chapter3_parasites/README.md

 5.ectos_pres_abs_df.csv # this files includes data from manu and iquitos

 5.lice_df_abundance_manu.csv # lice manu only
-5.lice_df_abundance_means    # lice abundance manu onlu
+5.lice_df_abundance_means    # lice abundance manu only
 5.lice_richness_sp_df_manu.csv  # lice richness manu only

-These files are the ones used for the analyses it  includes the parasite information with traits information, jetz taxonomy  and taxonomy corrected to 2022
+These files are the ones used for the analyses it  includes the parasite information with traits information, jetz taxonomy  and taxonomy corrected to 2022:

 7.ectoparasite_df_presence_absence.csv
 7.lice_df_abundance_means.csv